Group therapy is a primary treatment modality.

 This group is for persons who are seeking support related to gender identity.
 Topics may include coming out, transitioning concerns, and other relevant issues.

-(TBD, email us for inquiries)
+(TBD, every other week, email us for inquiries)

 If you are interested in joining one of our groups, email us at